Joel-Venzke/Kaggle-Dataset-Work/README.md

 The 'artists' attribute could be used via hot ones, but this would lead to a large number of input parameters.
 The dataset also has a 'year' attribute making 'release_data' somewhat redundent.

-After the text baised attributes were remove, the data was passed through sklear-learn's standard scaler to normalize the data.
+After the text attributes were remove, the data was passed through sklear-learn's standard scaler to normalize the data.

 ### Model selection